jboss-dockerfiles/business-central/kie-server/showcase/README.md

-KIE Server showcase Docker image
+KIE Server Showcase Docker image
 =======================================

 We changed the location for our docker images from Docker to [RedHat Quay](https://quay.io/repository/kiegroup/kie-server-showcase)